Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Counting N -isogenies

 \subsection{Comparison With Other Bounds}

 The author's first interest in the question of counting $N$-isogenous conjugate curves began with research as part of the collaborative work in \cite{arpin2019adventures}.
 We wished to identify the frequency of \textit{mirror paths}, which are invariant under the Frobenius conjugate.
 These mirror paths necessarily have a central point of symmetry, which either corresponds to a $j$-invariant defined over $\Fp$, or a pair of $N$-isogenous conjugate $j$-invariants both defined over $\Fpp$ and not $\Fp$.
 We posed a question about counting the number of $N$-isogenous conjugate pairs, as described in the second mirror path scenario.
 This corresponds to estimating $\alpha_N'$.
 In \cite{arpin2019adventures}, we computed $\alpha'_N$ for a wide range of values $p$.
-Most other work focuses on estimations of the value of $\alpha_N$.

 Subsequently, \cite{EHLMP_lisogconjcount} considered the question of counting the number $\alpha_N$ of supersingular $j$-invariants with an $N$-isogeny to their $p$-power Frobenius conjugate.
 They pointed out that an upper-bound for this value, which they denote $|S^p|$, could be computed using \cite[Lemma 6]{CGL06}, which provides an approximation for this value.
 The authors also provided a lower-bound \cite[Theorem 3.9]{EHLMP_lisogconjcount}: